 What Content is Being Censored?

-North Korea’s far-reaching censorship measures cast a wide net over different types of content including social media and websites with potentially dissenting views.
+Like Myanmar, North Korea’s far-reaching censorship measures cast a wide net over different types of content including social media and websites with potentially dissenting views.
 Generally, every type of content that provides information contrary to what the state approves is censored.

 The online censorship in North Korea appears to have two goals: restricting citizens’ access to the world wide web, while simultaneously keeping the rest of the world out of its domestic affairs.
 The censorship also plays to the cult of personality around Kim Jong-un.